goswamig/WSBAnalyzer/README.md

 1. To Run the service: `docker-compose up -d`
 2. To Stop the service: `docker-compose down`
 3. To check logs: `docker-compose logs -f`

+## IF you just want to build a Docker image
+1. `docker build -t wsb -f docker/Dockerfile .`

+## you can pull image
+`docker pull wsbsummary/v0.1:latest`